Ricky Robinson

 “A people business serving coffee with an entire business model based on fantastic customer service.”

-What they did for their employees was to give them willpower habit loops, practised time and again until they become automatic.² MIT researchers had discovered a simple neurological loop at the core of every habit, a loop consisting of four parts: a cue, a craving, a routine or process, a reward/s.
-To understand habits, one needs to identify the components of the loops.
-Starbucks followed this habit loop process in embedding willpower as a crucial habit for great customer service in all circumstances, especially when facing customer anger or abuse.
+Their solution was to give employees willpower habit loops, practised repeatedly until they became automatic.
+MIT researchers had discovered a simple neurological loop at the core of every habit.
+It has four parts: a cue, a craving, a routine or process and a reward.
+To understand habits, identify the components of the loops.
+Starbucks followed this habit loop process to embed willpower as a crucial habit for great customer service in every circumstance.

-Another example from the corporate world: Google founder Larry Page changed the company’s decision-making culture to one where “decisions should never wait for a meeting.
+Another corporate example: Google founder Larry Page changed the company’s decision-making culture.
+His rule was simple.
+“Decisions should never wait for a meeting.
 If it’s critical that a meeting take place before a decision is made, then that meeting needs to happen right away.”
-The learning is that even small behavioural changes can habituate an important improvement in a company’s processes and culture.
+Even small behavioural changes can habituate an important improvement in a company’s processes and culture.

-When O’Neill left Alcoa thirteen years later to become USA Treasury Secretary, the company’s annual revenues were five times larger, and Alcoa’s market capitalisation had increased by $27 billion.
-Institutional investors who had initially sold down the stock because of O’Neill’s ‘hippie-like’ approach, were left to rue their decisions!
+When O’Neill left Alcoa thirteen years later to become US Treasury Secretary, the company’s annual revenues were five times larger.
+Alcoa’s market capitalisation had increased by $27 billion.
+Institutional investors who had sold down the stock because of his approach were left to rue their decisions.

-The brilliance of the system was to create a habit of best practice decision-making and action under pressure.
-The All Blacks went on to win the 2011 and 2015 Rugby World Cups and establish a win record of over 90%, never before achieved in any sport anywhere.
+The brilliance of the system was creating a habit of best practice decision-making and action under pressure.
+The All Blacks went on to win the 2011 and 2015 Rugby World Cups.
+They established a win record of over 90%.
+That had never before been achieved in any sport anywhere in the world.

 "The identity we assume as individuals and as organisations is critical to the successful adoption of habits."

-‘I am a digital ninja’ is going to be more potent for habit adoption than ‘I am adopting new digital communication skills’, for instance.
+“I am a digital ninja” is far more potent for habit adoption than “I am adopting new digital communication skills.”
 The Kodak story reminds us that identity adoption can even have fatal consequences.
-Kodak, once the global leader in photography, positioned itself as camera equipment and film processing specialists.
-It was slow to grasp the implications of analogue’s transformation to digital, and then digital’s extrapolation to social media.
-But, more significantly, it failed to change identity from being a company that made products, to one that made memories.
+Kodak, once the global leader in photography, positioned itself as a camera equipment and film processing specialist.
+It was slow to grasp the implications of analogue’s transformation to digital.
+More critically, it failed to change its identity from a company that made products to a company that made memories.

-It may be helpful, in assessing the viability of adopting a new habit or dropping an old one, to check it on the Fogg Behaviour Model (see diagram below).
+It helps, when assessing the viability of adopting a new habit or dropping an old one, to check it against the Fogg Behaviour Model.
 Proposed habit changes should sit above the model’s Action Line, where higher motivation is matched with the relative ease of adopting the habit.

 Increase the odds that the habit will stick:

-Make the habit attractive.
-Approval, respect and praise would all qualify in this regard.
-Consider also a slight mindset shift, for instance, instead of ‘We have to’ for the tough habits, try ‘We get to’ and reframe the habits with their benefits.
+• Make the habit attractive.
+Approval, respect and praise all qualify.
+Consider a mindset shift too.
+Instead of “we have to” for the tough habits, try “we get to” and reframe with benefits.

-Get to action and start with repetition, not perfection.
+• Get to action and start with repetition, not perfection.
 Make the habit easy.
 Habits form based on frequency, not time.
-The statement ‘It takes 21 days to form a new habit’ is, well, rubbish.
+The idea that it takes 21 days to form a new habit is, well, not supported by the evidence.

-Make the habit immediately satisfying where possible.
-This will ensure that the behaviour is more likely to be repeated.
-In an organisational environment, tracking and reporting with highly visible results is a good way to do this.
+• Make the habit immediately satisfying where possible.
+This makes it more likely to be repeated.
+In an organisational environment, tracking and reporting with highly visible results achieves this effectively.

-Set up a deliberate practice³ process in order to master the habit.
+• Set up a deliberate practice process to master the habit.

 "High performance itself happens because of what you deliberately think and do on a routine basis in order to excel and serve on higher levels."

-Habit Theory provides a sound, proven means of doing it while ‘in the flow of work’, without having to stop the organisational bus and change the chassis.
-Moreover, without being deliberate about it, the risk of having an organisation beset with difficult-to-get-rid-of bad habits is high.
+Habit Theory provides a sound, proven means of achieving them while remaining in the flow of work, without stopping the organisational bus to change the chassis.
+Without being deliberate about it, the risk of accumulating difficult-to-remove bad habits is high.

 "Adopting Habits for High Performance removes the risk and maximises the upside."